Prorated Rent Calculator

 - Prorated rent: $21.6667 * 16 = $346.67

-Remember to be very careful with the calculation of the number of days in a month that you will occupy the apartment.
-In our example, you count 15th September as first day, 16th September as second day, and so on.
+Remember to be very careful with calculating the number of days you will occupy the apartment in a month.
+In our example, you count the 15th of September as the first day, the 16th as the second day, and so on.
 In total, you will occupy this apartment for 16 days.

-Note here, that despite it is a monetary value, we round daily rent amount to four digits.
-This is to guarantee the accurate value of the final value of the prorated rent.
+Note that even though it is a monetary value, we round the daily rent amount to four digits.
+This is to guarantee the accuracy of the prorated rent amount.

 Finally, your prorated rent in September is $346.67.
 If you fill the appropriate fields of our prorated rent calculator, you will receive the same value.

 The months' length

 As you have seen, calculating prorated rent is generally a piece of cake.
 All you need to know is the amount of monthly rent and the number of days in the month.
-The former is included in the rental agreement.
-The latter is a little bit more complicated as not every month has the same number of days.
-Thanks Caesar.
-However, this number is the same every year (except February in leap years), so if you are not sure the correct values, you can check it in the table below.
+The former will be in the rental agreement.
+The latter is a bit more complicated as not every month has the same number of days.
+Thanks, Caesar.
+However, this number is the same every year (except February, which changes every leap year), so if you are unsure of the correct values, you can check it in the table below.

 28 (29 in leap years)